edsu/inkdroid.org/_posts/2022-02-01-migration.md

 put on the web.

-I'm really only mentioning it here because of the extra effort that the project seem to have taken [late last year] to migrate and preserve the content when the web application running at wdl.org was turned off.
-Their old wdl.org URLs were mapped to new ones at loc.gov which is made available by the LC's primary web publishing platform.
+I'm really only mentioning it here because of the extra effort that the project seem to have taken [late last year] to migrate and preserve the content prior to turning off the web application running at wdl.org.
+The old *wdl.org* URLs were mapped to new ones at *loc.gov* and made available by the LC's primary web publishing platform.
+Quite a bit of data and metadata needed to move around behind the scenes for this to happen.

 So old URLs that looked like: